 Death Certificates to Soldiers who Died while Serving in the Armed Forces

-However, I would recommend ordering them if a soldier died of wounds in the UK, as the death certificate should record their place of death or where the cause of death is not known.
+However, I would recommend ordering them if a soldier died of wounds in the UK, as the death certificate should record their place of death.
+Also, a death certificate is very useful when the cause of death is not known.
 Soldiers who were killed in action are listed as such in Soldiers who Died in the Great War 1914-1919.
-This record set can be found on FindmyPast and Ancestry.
+This can be found on FindmyPast and Ancestry.
 Clicking on the banner below will take you to FindmyPast which usually has a free two week trial period.

 Ordering a Death Certificate

 I use Ancestry to find the correct indexes to order a death certificate.
 However, you can use the following site for free: www.freebmd.org.uk or search the indexes on the General Register Office (click the link below).
-Once you have the correct information you can order a death certificate from the General Register Office for £9.25 and they take approximately 10 days to arrive.
-There is no extra charge if you’re ordering a certificate and you live outside of Britain but they will take longer than 10 days to arrive.
+Once you have the correct information you can order a death certificate from the General Register Office for £11 and they take approximately ten days to arrive.
+There is no extra charge if you’re ordering a certificate and you live outside of Britain but they will take longer to arrive.
 Click on the link below to search the death indexes and order your certificate: